geekingreen/generator-anthracite/README.md

 # generator-anthracite
 A different take on an Ember generator for yeoman.

+## Updates
+- Removed bowerrc in favor of default bower_components folder

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`